leandrosardi/blackops/README.md

 ## 5. Remote `.op` Files

-You can refer to `.op` files stored in your local computer or hosted in the web.
+You can refer to `.op` files hosted in the web.

 E.g.: